 Prosecutors equate Larry Lee Lynd's non-payment of taxes to theft from Juneau citizens and the CBJ

-We’ll learn about this Saturday’s First Annual Chicken Summit with guest clucker, Darren Snyder; and Ted Merrell will be here with details about Saturday’s Blessing … more
+We’ll learn about this Saturday’s First Annual Chicken Summit with guest clucker, Darren Snyder; and Ted Merrell will be here with details about Saturday’s … more

 Alaska’s judicial system – often considered a model in its simplicity – has similarities to the Italian court system, according to state Supreme Court Chief Justice Walter Carpeneti.